Frequently Asked Questions

 No, it is not when administered in low doses under supervision.

 Ketamine treatments are administered on an outpatient basis at the treatment center.
-You will be welcomed into private room, with a comfortable, plush seat, and offered your choice of entertainment, including: cable television, Netflix, iPads and wifi, as well as coffee and water, for the duration of your treatment.
+You will be welcomed into a private room, with a comfortable, plush seat, and offered your choice of entertainment, including: cable television, Netflix, iPads and wifi, as well as coffee and water, for the duration of your treatment.

 You cannot eat for 4 hours prior to your appointment.
 You can have clear liquids, and we encourage you to stay hydrated.